Chapter 1 - Anatomy of the GU Tract and Histology of GU Tumours

 PIN is the precursor lesion of prostate cancer.
 ASAP is a diagnostic category that includes all changes that are suspicious for cancer but not unequivocally diagnostic.

-Prostate cancer is entirely composed of atypical cells, while basal cells are completely lost.
+PC is entirely composed of atypical cells, while basal cells are completely lost.
 Gleason grade is the strongest predictor of tumour aggressiveness.

 - What is the meaning of “ASAP” and when is this term used?